salsita/jquery-ui-scalebreaker/README.md

 jquery-ui-scalebreaker
 ============================

-An ultra-lightweight modal dialog that defies the user mobile page zoom written upon the jQuery UI widget factory.
+- An ultra-lightweight modal dialog that repositions itself on the screen relative to current viewport and scales back to original size while user is zoomed into the page.
+Read it again.
+- Uses native CSS3 keyframe animations for it's hide/show routine.
+- Built upon the jQuery UI widget factory.
+- ???